saimmehmood/QTLAnalysis/README.md

 ### Results
 From the results we see that, the run time while solving the problem on the cloud scales as well as when solving it on the bare metal machine.
-The increase usability and simplicitythat comes with our framework can be seen as a tradeoff with performance degradation that appears when using the cloud.
+The increase usability and simplicity that comes with our framework can be seen as a tradeoff with performance degradation that appears when using the cloud.

 ![](images/result.png)